viam-modules/onnx-cpu/README.md

 tar -czf module.tar.gz module third_party/
 ```

-`third_party` contains all of the `.so` files for the ONNX runntime.
+`third_party` contains all of the `.so` files for the ONNX runtime.
 You can package only the one you need.

 For Android, the Makefile will create the tar file.